Marine Mammal Lecture Series

 Saturday, March 2 – Lei Lani Stelle, Ph.D. – Blue Whales: Professor, Department of Biology, University of Redlands

 Her current research is focused on investigating human impacts on marine mammals off Southern California.
 She incorporates citizen science into her efforts with funding and assistance from Earthwatch volunteers.
 In addition, she initiated and co-developed Whale mAPP, a collection of GIS-based web and mobile tools, to encourage public reports of animal sightings.
 With the assistance of students and volunteers, her research group monitors the distribution, behavior, and physiology of populations of all local cetacean and pinniped species.

-Following the lecture for those that want to continue the lecture experience may Board Dana Wharf’s luxurious 63 ft, state-of-the-art, custom-built OCean Adventures Catamaran for a unique adventure departing at 11:30 for 2.5 hours.
+Following the lectures, those who want to continue the experience may board Dana Wharf’s luxurious 63-foot, state-of-the-art, custom-built OCean Adventures Catamaran for a unique adventure departing at 11:30 for 2.5 hours.
 Featuring a smooth ride and an incredibly spacious viewing deck, this is the perfect vessel for whale and dolphin watching – not to mention a full-service deli-style galley.
 Hurry, these trips sell out quickly.
 Our famous “rain check” for marine mammal sightings guarantee applies to these trips as well.
 Marine Mammal “rain checks” ensure you see a good show of whales or dolphin or your next trip is FREE!
-Tickets that include the whale watching, lecture and continental breakfast are $55 for adults, $35 for Seniors and Children 3–12, and children 2 and under are always FREE!
-For reservations call 800.979.3370 or 800.590.9994 for those just attending the lecture the fee is $5 per person. www.danawharf.com To purchase visit www.danawharf.com.
+Tickets that include the whale watching, lecture and continental breakfast are $55 for adults, $35 for seniors and children 3–12, and children 2 and under are always FREE!
+(No senior rate when combined with Marine Mammal Lecture and continental breakfast.
+Without lecture and breakfast, Senior rate is $35.)